Coolie No. 1 (1995 film): Plot

 Pandit Shadiram Gharjode (Sadashiv Amrapurkar) brings a prospective groom's family for Malti Choudhry (Karisma Kapoor).
-But when her father Choudhry Hoshiyar Chand (Kader Khan) learns that that family isn't filthy rich, he insults Gharjode.
+But when her father Choudhry Hoshiyar Chand (Kader Khan), learns that the family isn't filthy rich, he insults Gharjode.
 He vows to teach Hoshiyar Chand a lesson for his arrogance and pride.

 On the way home, Shadiram Gharjode bumps into Raju Coolie (Govinda) a bus stand porter who proudly wears his badge - "Coolie No. 1".
 Raju is known among his fellow porters for being heroic, recently having gotten a drug dealer Mahesh (Mahesh Anand) arrested.
 When Raju is smitten by Malti's photo, Gharjode hatches a plan to get the poor porter married to Malti and exact his revenge.
 With Gharjode's guidance and the help of his best friend Deepak Mechanic (Harish Kumar), Raju poses as the prince of Singapore, Kunwar Mahendra Pratap Singh Mehta and wins Malti's heart.
 In the process, Malti's sister Shalini (Kaanchan) falls for Deepak.

 Hoshiyar Chand gets Malti married to Raju, not knowing that he is just a poor porter.
 When Raju returns home with Malti after the wedding, he pretends that his "father" Gajendra Pratap Singh Mehta (Kulbhushan Kharbanda) has thrown him out of the house for getting married without his consent.
 Malti tries to make the best out of the given situation by cheering up Mahendra, which makes him feel guilty.

 The trouble becomes double when Hoshiyar Chand comes to town to visit his daughter and son-in-law but spots Raju as a coolie at the bus stand.
 Hoshiyar Chand creates a ruckus, saying that Raju is a fraud who posed as a rich prince and married his daughter.
 Spontaneously, Raju pretends to not recognize Hoshiyar Chand and shoos him away.
 Raju comes home dressed as Mahendra and explains that Hoshiyar Chand must have seen his twin brother Raju who his father threw out due to his drinking and gambling addictions.
 Hoshiyar Chand buys this story and decides to get Shalini married to Raju, so that both his daughters will live filthy rich lives.